dondi314/markovRandomTextGenerator/README.md

 and then randomly rearranges the words, for example like this:

-    ["The cat is mean sometimes","The cat likes me","I really like the cat","It does bite me though"] Then it adds back the periods like
+    ["The cat is mean sometimes","The cat likes me","I really like the cat","It does bite me though"] Then it adds back the periods joining all the words into a single string, giving:

+    The cat is mean sometimes.
+The cat likes me.
+I really like the cat.
+It does bite me though.

 ### markovRandomTextGenerator.hs